Viola03/AtlasCloudTech/README.md

 This project demonstrates the analysis of particle physics data (Higgs boson decays to four leptons) using scalable architectures.
 Each implementation showcases how modern cloud and containerization technologies can optimize data processing workflows for particle physics experiments.
+Navigate to the appropiate directory for each implementation.

 1. Volume-Based Implementation
 An initial architecture using shared volumes between docker containers for data exchange.
 Key components: